brian3kb/digichain/keyboard-shortcuts.md

  - Escape : closes any open dialog windows and stops all sample playback.
  - Enter / Return : toggles the selection of the currently highlighted sample in the list.
  - L / S / R / D : changes the channel for stereo files being processed to mono.
- - Number keys 1 through 0 : play the selected sample in the postion of the key with 0 == 10.
+ - Number keys 1 through 0 : play the selected sample in the position of the key with 0 == 10.
+ - E: Opens the edit panel for the currently highlighted sample.

 **Shift + Click / Shift + Key**
  - Up / Down Keys : moves the highlighted sample up or down in the list.